ramzanbhutto/Projects/Password-Manager/README.md

 # Password Manager Project

-This is a graphical user interface application for managing passwords with encryption and decryption.
+This is a Password Manager application developed in C++ using SHA-512 encryption for secure password storage.
+The application features a simple GUI for user interaction.

 ## Features

-- Store passwords with usernames
+- Store passwords with usernames and passwords
-- Encrypt and decrypt data for better security
+- Encrypt the data using SHA-512 encryption
-- GUI for easy interaction
+- Decrypt the data when needed

 ## How to Run